jonlpersson/ed-latimore/site/_posts/2021-08-26-8-unexpected-reasons-why-math-is-so-hard.md

 While teaching is a skill and all educators are valuable, many teachers are ruining the hopes of their students ever understanding math concepts because they didn’t study them before teaching.

-## You believe the myth of a “math person”
+## **You believe the myth of a “math person”**

 There is no such thing as a “math person”.
-There are simply people who stuck with math long enough to see progress or initially got [so much joy out of problem-solving](/problem-solving-process/)&nbsp;that they eventually became good at it.
+Some simply stick with math long enough to see progress.
+Or they initially got so much [joy out of problem-solving](/problem-solving-process/) that they eventually became good at it.

 There is also a case of people who don’t mind that they don’t seem to have any natural gifts.
-But there are no people of normal intelligence who are incapable of learning math.
+These people of normal intelligence only appear to have special talents because they worked so hard.

-Sure, there are some people [who have a natural talent](/hard-work-beats-talent/) and predisposition to math.
-They pick up the problems faster and the math relationships just naturally make sense to them.
+Sure, some people have a natural talent and predisposition to math.
+They pick up the problems faster, and the math relationships naturally make sense to them.
 However, these people are mostly the exception.

-Most people have to work hard and study to develop any mathematical ability.&nbsp;
+Most people [have to work hard](/hard-work-beats-talent/) and study to develop any mathematical ability.

 ## Your foundation is bad